top of page

 Writer's pictureDiane Kalen-Sukra

-Front Page Feature in British Columbia Review
+Front Page Feature in British Columbia Review of Save Your City

 I am honoured announce that this week, my book Save Your City has been featured on the front page of the British Columbia Review, a journal devoted to the literature, arts, culture, and society.
 This recognition is a highlight in a year of surging interest for the book, which continues to resonate widely following its fifth-anniversary edition release in April 2024.